raph-exe/raph-exe/README.md

 You May Request Me Custom Tools And More In My Server

 # Languages 🌐
-I Speak 3 Normal Languages And 5 Coding Languages
+I Speak 3 Normal Languages And Know 5 Coding Languages

 ![](https://raw.githubusercontent.com/rafaballerini/rafaballerini/output/github-contribution-grid-snake.svg)